South Korea - The Land of the Morning Calm

 A great hotel, really elegant with every facility you could think of: opera soloist cabaret and a TV in the outside jacuzzi.
 Such a huge breakfast buffet that I have to sample some of the less usual offerings.
 Sweet potato soup.
 And scones with cream and black currant preserve.
-And scrambled egg and bacon.
+Then scrambled egg and bacon.

 First stop today is a waterfall cascading into the sea.
 It's still restricted viewing - the fog won't lift.
 Then a rural folk village.
 This one is partially inhabited and the house are much more spartan, with thatched roofs.
-The toilets are in the pigsties - it helps feed the pigs!
+The toilets are in the pigsties - it helps feed the animals!
 Two old ladies feed us buckwheat pancakes with daikon radish and millet balls.
 There is also fermented millet to drink.
 I don't recommend it.
 I've had so many odd things to eat this morning I'm now feeling decidedly queasy.

 Below the peak the famous female divers are performing.
 They sing and dance, as well as demonstrating their fishing, to bring in the punters, who will hopefully buy their catch.
 They date from the time when Confucian philosophy was adopted; women were expected to stay at home and keep house and the men did the work.
 The tax on the sea cucumbers, abalone and sea snails that they fetched in was so exorbitant that the women started to do the diving instead of the men.
 Confucius he say ' don't tax women - they don't work'.
 (Well that's the male version of the story - the women just say the men found it too exhausting).

 A very late lunch, due to over indulgence earlier in the day.
 Korean food is turning out to be the most interesting aspect of the country.
 A sea food restaurant - the aroma of fermented fish sauce hits you as soon as you go in and I have to ask for a side room.
 It's possibly the most nauseating smell on the planet.
 Grilled snapper, which looks vaguely western, but is cut in half longitudinally, with the head at the top of the plate.
 Abalone soup with whole crab and prawns.
 Very spicy, but not too bad once you get past the mouth like appearance of the abalone.
 Whole anchovies and slightly fatter small fish rolled in soy and honey.
 Nice.
 But the sticking point is the dish of raw crabs cut up (still in their shell) and soaked in vinegar.
 You suck the flesh out of the carcass.

-There's no one to meet me at the airport as arranged but I finally make it into the city.
-A self-guided walking tour of three palaces, a 'secret garden', the main arts and craft tourist street (think Portobello Road meets Brighton) and the big Lotte Department Store (slightly downmarket Selfridges).
+There's still the King Sejong The Great statue in a huge square, Mae-dong, the main arts and craft tourist street (think Portobello Road meets Brighton) and the big Lotte Department Store (slightly downmarket Selfridges) to pack in.
 I am footsore to say the least, but I think it fair to say I have experienced the frenzy that is Seoul.
 Other than the palaces it is overwhelmingly modern and teeming with shops and cafés on main streets and up little alleys.
 Puns on the name proliferate - Soul of Asia is possibly the nicest.

 Next stop Uzbekistan.